-You might think a Chief Financial Officer’s role is confined to traditional finance activities, but today’s CFO can do so much more than count beans.
+You might think a Finance Director’s role is confined to traditional finance activities, but today’s FD (or CFO) can do so much more than count beans.

-In the past, an CFO’s responsibilities might have been confined to high-level accounting such as providing timely financial statements and monthly management reports, managing investments and expenses, monitoring cash flow, and managing risk.
-But as the business landscape has become more complex over the past decade, the role of an CFO has changed.
+In the past, an FD’s responsibilities might have been confined to high-level accounting such as providing timely financial statements and monthly management reports, managing investments and expenses, monitoring cash flow, and managing risk.
+But as the business landscape has become more complex over the past decade, the role of an FD has changed.

 That change is due to factors such as the global financial crisis—the biggest since the Great Depression of the 1930s, disrupted and volatile markets, the rise of big data, and the impact of digital and social media.